-Camilla chatted with Vogue about the many events she attended this past year, but one of the most exciting things that occurred was when Queen Elizabeth 11 celebrated her 70th year in power.
-During the celebrations, the Duchess of Cornwall received a great honor by finally getting a major seal of approval from The Queen.
+Camilla told Vogue about the many events she attended this past year, but one of the most exciting things that occurred was when the late Queen Elizabeth 11 celebrated her 70th year in power.
+During the celebrations, the Duchess of Cornwall received a great honor by finally getting a major seal of approval from The Late Queen.

 She revealed, "it is my sincere wish that, when that time comes, Camilla will be known as Queen Consort."
 Camilla and Charles shared a statement, "The Queen's devotion to the welfare of all her people inspires still greater admiration with each passing year.
 We are deeply conscious of the honor represented by my mother's wish."